franzmohr/bgvars/README.md

 model. *Journal of Business & Economic Statistics 22*(2), 129-162.
 <https://doi.org/10.1198/073500104000000019>

-[^1]: The paper and dataset can be downloaded from
+[^1]: The paper and data set can be downloaded from
     <https://www.mohaddes.org/gvar>.